-While some Special Revenue Fund expenditures are included in the Budget Act, a good portion is "non-appropriated" and not included in the each year's budget bill.
+While some Special Revenue Fund expenditures are included in the Budget Act, a good portion is "non-appropriated" and not included in the budget bill.
 Non-appropriated Special Revenue Funds derive their spending authority from general law and language contained in the Budget Act.
-In FY 2014, the state's non-appropriated spending was \$8.1 billion.
-Slightly more than half, or \$4.1 billion, of all non-appropriated spending consisted of public employee retirement and health insurance benefits, while \$1.4 billion or about 18 percent consisted of college tuition payments.
+In FY 2017, the state's non-appropriated spending was \$10.8 billion.
+A large portion of non-appropriated funds consists of public employee retirement and health insurance benefits, college tuition payments, municipal bond payments, and workers' compensation liabilities.